 The Department of Justice’s April 2024 ruling under Title II of the ADA requires that all digital content, including password-protected course materials, be accessible to individuals with disabilities.
-This means Canvas content must meet WCAG 2.1 Level AA standards to ensure equal access for all learners.
+This means that Canvas content must meet the WCAG 2.3 Level AA standards to ensure equal access for all learners and align with federal digital accessibility requirements.

 Compliance Deadline: April 24, 2026